Michel Breuer: NEC Nijmegen

 However, the defender played less than 40 games over the course of two years and he signed on loan for Sparta Rotterdam in 2014.

 Sparta Rotterdam

 After his contract had expired with NEC in June 2014, he signed a permanent deal to return to Rotterdam for a third time.
 His no-nonsense, wholehearted playing style won him a cult-hero status with their supporters.
 This meant he earned himself the captaincy and after one promotion, a cup win and over 550 games in all competitions, Breuer retired from the professional game.
 However, it was slightly overshadowed by the fact Sparta were relegated back to the Eerste Divisie via the playoffs.

+After retiring as a player, Breuer joined Sparta's yuuth teams set-up and later worked as an assistant to Adrie Poldervaart at De Graafschap.
+He joined Excelsior as an assistant in summer 2023.